What you will learn from this article:

 Need #6: Contribution

 Giving to others is the true secret to fulfillment.
 Those who seek contribution know the importance of thinking beyond ourselves, of active kindness and consideration.
 Contribution is the basis for survival as a species – no baby ever grew up alone, right?
 Contribution is what inspires us to share joy and excitement because sharing magnifies these feelings.

-People with the driving need of connection have a deep sense of service.
+People with the driving need of contribution have a deep sense of service.
 They focus on helping, giving to and supporting others.
 Their compassion and sense of self are deep.
 They’re dependable.
 Seeking contribution can sometimes lead to exhaustion, as people try to give more than they have, neglecting their own well-being in the process.
 This spiritual need can also make it difficult to say “no” to those needing help.

 Tap into your true nature and uncover which of the six human needs drives your every action.
 Take Tony Robbins’ Driving Force quiz and learn how you can use your primary need to transform your life.